PDXtoday City Guide Play Banner

 We asked our readers to do their wurst and help us come up with a culinary creation that would not only be unique, but also incorporate some of our city’s quintessential flavors.

-As for buns, hon — pizza crust, foraged mushroom, and even a cabbage leaf soaked in vinegar + spices made the list.
+As for buns, hon — pizza crust, foraged mushroom, and even a cabbage leaf soaked in vinegar and spices made the list.
 Three readers gave in to their sweet tooth and picked a maple bar from Voodoo Doughnut.

 A maple bar doughnut with bacon on top